Paul Gray (American musician): Death

-On May 24, 2010, The Des Moines Register reported that Gray had been found dead in room 431 at the TownePlace Suites Hotel in Urbandale, Iowa at about 10:50 a.m. local time.
-In a 911-call, obtained by TMZ, one of the hotel's proprietors said that a hypodermic needle was found next to Gray's bed, as well as many pills that were apparently scattered across the room.
+On May 24, 2010, The Des Moines Register reported that Gray was found dead in Room 431 at the TownePlace Suites in Urbandale, Iowa at about 10:50 a.m. local time.
+He was 38 years old.

+In a 911 call, obtained by TMZ, one of the hotel's proprietors said that a hypodermic syringe was found next to Gray's bed and many pills were apparently scattered across the room.
 An initial autopsy determined that no foul play or trauma was involved, but could not establish the cause of death.

-On June 21, 2010, the autopsy results showed that Gray had died of an overdose of morphine and fentanyl, and that he had also developed "significant heart disease".
+On June 21, 2010, the autopsy results showed that Gray had died of an overdose of morphine and fentanyl, and that he had also developed "substantial heart disease".
 The autopsy also revealed traces of the anti-anxiety pill Xanax in his system.